andfaulkner/mad-logs/README.md

 ### NodeJS log factory (nodeLogFactory):

-(TAG: string): MadLogInstance
+`(TAG: string): MadLogInstance`

 *   TAG: Identifier for files to include in all log outputs from the constructed
-*   returns object containing functions:
+*   Returns object containing functions:

+    *   Log - including file tag - if LOG_LEVEL is silly:

     `silly: (..args: string[]): void;`

-    *   Log - including file tag - if LOG_LEVEL is silly.
+    *   Log - including file tag - if LOG_LEVEL is silly or verbose:

     `verbose: (..args: string[]): void;`

-    *   Log - including file tag - if LOG_LEVEL is silly or verbose.
+    *   Log - including file tag - if LOG_LEVEL is silly, verbose, or info:

     `info: (..args: string[]): void;`

-    *   Log - including file tag - if LOG_LEVEL is silly, verbose, or info.
+    *   Log - including file tag - if LOG_LEVEL is silly, verbose, info, or warn:

     `warn: (..args: string[]): void;`

-    *   Log - including file tag - if LOG_LEVEL is silly, verbose, info, or warn.
+    *   Log - including file tag - if LOG_LEVEL is silly, verbose, info, warn, or error:

     `error: (..args: string[]): void;`

-    *   Log - including file tag - if LOG_LEVEL is silly, verbose, info, warn, or error.
+    *   Log - including file tag - if LOG_LEVEL is silly, verbose, info, warn, error, or wtf:

     `wtf: (..args: string[]): void;`

-    *   Log - including file tag - if LOG_LEVEL is silly, verbose, info, warn, error, or wtf.
+    *   Log an error - including file tag - if LOG_LEVEL is silly:

     `sillyError: (..args: string[]): void;`

-    *   Log an error - including file tag - if LOG_LEVEL is silly.
+    *   Log an error - including file tag - if LOG_LEVEL is silly or verbose:

     `verboseError: (..args: string[]): void;`

-    *   Log an error - including file tag - if LOG_LEVEL is silly or verbose.
+    *   Log an error - including file tag - if LOG_LEVEL is silly verbose, or info:

     `infoError: (..args: string[]): void;`

-    *   Log an error - including file tag - if LOG_LEVEL is silly verbose, or info.
+    *   Build object identical to the one containing it, minus the fn method, where the function name is added to the output string of all logging methods:

     `fn: (fnName: string): MadLogInstanceNoFn;`

-    *   Build object identical to the one containing it, minus the fn method, where the function name is added to the output string of all logging methods.
+    *   Convert object into human-readable string, and log it if LOG_LEVEL is info, verbose, silly:

     `inspect: (obj: Object) => string`

-    *   Convert object into human-readable string, and log it if LOG_LEVEL is info, verbose, silly.

 *   All logging methods in the above object then also contain:
     *   a 'thru' object that does passthrough logging (see below)